The Biggest Questions We Have After the 'Westworld' Season 3 Premiere

 10. What is U.R.E.W.?

-So according to one of those white screens we mentioned up top, London is no longer in the United Kingdom, but rather some country called U.R.E.W.
+According to one of those white screens we mentioned up top, London is no longer in the United Kingdom, but rather in a country called U.R.E.W.
 We can’t even begin to guess what that acronym stands for, but obviously it means there’s been some kind of major shift in the European geopolitical landscape before 2058.

 Winter TV 2020: Premiere Dates for New and Returning Shows (Photos)